da-jiawei/personal-website/content/authors/admin/_index.md

     url: https://www.utexas.edu/
 education:
   courses:
-    - course: PhD in Geology
+    - course: PhD in Geology (Transition from MD to PhD in 2015)
       institution: Nanjing University
       year: 2013 - 2020
     - course: BSc in Geology